AlexSapple/Games/README.md

 # Games
-A set of projects to create simple games in C# and blazor based around a 2d board structure.
+A set of projects to create simple games in C# and blazor, based around a 2d board structure.

 This project is intended for experimentation and learning.
 It consists of a solution containing a .Net 5 Blazor web application with a component library and various C# projects.
 The application layer